Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ![Architecture](Images/architecture-UML.png)

 The above diagram demonstrates dependancies and communication between all devices of our project.
 Every request passes through the database API on the Processing app, and when needed recieves a request to pull information from the database.
 No device has access to storage apart from the API.
-This is a security concern as it allows only valid requests to alter files in persistant storage, and it is a modularity concern as there is a strict contract devices must adhere by to add or request data.
+This is a security concern as it allows only valid requests to alter files in persistent storage, and it is a modularity concern as there is a strict contract devices must adhere by to add or request data.

 ## OBJECT-ORIENTED DESIGN OF KEY SUBSYSTEMS
 In the following section, we will reflect on the final design of each of our key subsystems at the conclusion of our final sprint.
 While our [initial UML diagram](Images/first_uml.png) from one of our first meetings was limited, during each sprint the object oriented design of each subsystem changed depending on the tests that we had passed as well as failed.
 In this section, we will explain the final design, while considering where there could be room for improvement during future sprints.